Juan-Nathan/lightning-strike-eda/README.md

 - Structuring and cleaning the data
 - Handling missing values
 - Detecting and addressing outliers
-- Building diverse plots and maps to reveal meaningful patterns and insights
+- Building diverse charts and maps to reveal meaningful patterns and insights
 - And more

 ## Datasets